-A few scholarships will have open eligibility, allowing anyone who meets basic requirements to apply, whether they are high school (or even middle school) students, college students, or graduate or professional students.
-Many such awards may be sweepstakes contests or awards based on specific activities such as community service.
-Others may divide awards by grade level or age group and give out multiple scholarship prizes.
-These allow for a broad appeal but still ensure that students with more educational experience and therefore stronger academic skills don’t have an unfair advantage when it comes to winning scholarships.
+A few scholarships will have open eligibility, allowing anyone who meets basic requirements to apply, whether they are in middle school, high school, college , or attaining a graduate/professional degree.
+These awards can be sweepstakes, contests, or awards based on specific activities such as community service.
+Awards can also be divided by grade level or age group and, give out multiple scholarship prizes within the group.
+These scholarships allow for a broad appeal, and prevent any one group from having an unfair advantage.

-Scholarships for high school students are probably the most common category of scholarships by grade level.
-High school students are planning on starting college for the first time and likely don’t have other sources of funding lined up.
-Scholarships for high school students, therefore, are creating an investment in a student right at the beginning of his or her academic career and are providing funding that is likely desperately sought.
+Scholarships for high school students is the most common category of Scholarships by Grade Level.
+High school students are planning to attend college for the first time and likely do not have funding sources available.
+Scholarships for high school students creates an investment for new students to begin higher education.

-While less common than the other varieties, scholarships for graduate students are available.
-Graduate students typically rely heavily on fellowships or assistantships but these aren’t available to everyone and don’t always cover a graduate student’s living expenses.
-Therefore, a number of scholarship providers are willing to help graduate students finish the last leg of their educational journeys by providing a bit of extra funding.
+While less common, there are scholarships for graduate students.
+Graduate students typically rely on fellowship, however there are not many fellowships and they do not always cover living expenses.
+Therefore, a number of scholarship providers are willing to help graduate students finish their educational pursuits by providing funding.